-Example: Dynamic Variance Charts developed by TPE, now being adopted (as Modus) in other First TOCs.
+Example: Dynamic Variance Charts developed by TPE, have been adopted (as Modus) in First Rail TOCs.
 Modus relies on measuring the actual performance against a standard or predicted level, so new or divergent trends can be rapidly identified.
 The system works well where there are multiple variables, e.g. on mid-life fleets where defects may have become embedded and their effects overlap, making it hard to understand the contribution of each.